polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 title: "Add Custom Runtime Module"
 ---

 After completing [Initialize Your Blockchain](./initialize-your-blockchain.md), you are now ready to write your own runtime module.
-A runtime module is usually a wrapper for certain features of blockchain, includes storage, callable functions and events.
+A typical runtime module encapsulates specific features of blockchain by providing storage, callable functions, and events.

-Take a look at the pre-defined [template](https://github.com/paritytech/substrate/blob/v1.0/node-template/runtime/src/template.rs) module in the node that you just initialized, the path is `runtime/src/template.rs`.
-You should see following parts:
+Take a look at the pre-defined [template](https://github.com/paritytech/substrate/blob/v1.0/node-template/runtime/src/template.rs) module in the node that we just initialized, the path is `runtime/src/template.rs`.
+You should be able to see following contents:
 * Storage: `Something get(something): Option<u32>`
 * Callable function:
   ```rust